domnantas/ham.guide/CONTRIBUTING.md

 yarn dev
 ```

-After that, visit `localhost:8080` and you should see ARManual running locally.
+After that, visit `localhost:8080` and you should see ham.guide running locally.

 ### Project structure

 ```
 .
-├── ARManual
+├── src
 │   ├── .vuepress
 │   ├── contribute
 |   ├── phonetic-alphabet